remichartier/014_selfDrivingCarND_BehavioralCloningProject/writeup_report.md

 The model is implemented in model_v14.py lines 88 to 114.

 I took the general architecture of the model and adapted to our purpose here.
-Following this achitecture :
+Following this architecture :

 ![alt text][image8]